code4me/4me-app-builder-nodejs/README.md

 ## App Building

-The Apps section in 4me make it possible for customers to install integrations build by providers, app offerings.
+The 4me App Store makes it possible for customers to install integrations build by providers, called app offerings.
 When an App is installed by a customer the complete setup of the integration for that particular customer should be automated so that the functionality of the App is immediately exposed.
 To accomplish this the provider has to register the integration in their 4me account and they need to build, deploy and maintain an integration engine that reacts to 4me